ckieras/CSCI-125-Python-Project/README.md

 outf = open('ecfr.txt', 'w')
 #The following writes to a file in your notebook
 outf.write(txt)
-#The following closes a file in your notebook
+t#The following closes a file in your notebook outf.close()
-outf.close()

 raw= str(txt)